 One color can be used for an entire panel, or two colors can be selected for distinction between the vertical boards and cross battens.

 Vinyl shutters can be secured on a variety of house surfaces.
-We provide shutter spikes or screws, depending on your assessment of what is necessary in the process of measuring for vinyl shutters.
+We provide metal screws that will be placed at the intersections where the boards and battens intersect.
 Use “Shutter Screws” to attach to wood, vinyl, and other soft siding.
-“Shutter Spikes” adhere shutters to hard surfaces such as masonry, stucco, or hardboard.
-Both screws and spikes are color coordinated to match the specified shutter color.
+If installing to brick, masonry or concrete, a wall anchors will need to be employeed.
+The screw heads are color coordinated to match the specified shutter color.
 Vinyl shutters can only be installed in a stationary position and cannot be functional (swing open and closed with operable hardware).

 Vinyl shutters require about 4 weeks to manufacture.
 If you need faster turnaround, consider our express manufacturing for a nominal fee.

 ShutterLand vinyl board and batten are made in America and shipped direct from our manufacturing facility in Illinois.

 ShutterLand has over 17 years of experience assisting customers select the best outside window shutters for each unique application.
 We strive to provide comprehensive specifications and information about each exterior shutter style we offer.